A Tale of Two (or is it three) Sulfites: SUOX(MoCo) Deficiency, Neutrophil Production of Sulfite, or Both!

 ***This is not medical advice but written for informational purposes only.
 Please consult with your personal healthcare provider prior to making any changes to your diet, supplements, medications, or lifestyle.***

-Neutrophilic Sulfite Toxicity.
-Some of us in this group have lost our adaptive immune system (many have done the low vitamin A diet, which was a major contributing factor to loss of secretory IgA production and adaptive immune function).
+Some of the individuals in the MoCo Steal: Recovering from sulfite toxicity group on Facebook have lost their adaptive immune system (many have done the low vitamin A diet, which was a major contributing factor to loss of secretory IgA production and adaptive immune function).
 This causes the innate immune system (neutrophils and macrophages) to become dominant.
 In addition, many in this group struggle with SIBO, which provides additional H2S for neutrophils to use for sulfite production.
 In the portal vein, this excess sulfite can destroy B1 and B6 before they reach the liver and general circulation.
-We don’t have high levels of SSC because we don’t have SUOX/Sulfite toxicity.
-The sulfite and oxidative stress produced by the neutrophils does cause glutathione deficiency when these pro-oxidants diffuse across cell membranes in the liver cells, but our mitochondria are still protected by SUOX.
-We react to sulfur foods, garlic, NAC, and glutathione supplements.

 Below is a diagram showing the neutrophilic contribution of sulfite during the immune response.